 Waiting for repairs or the check for a totaled car may take a while and if you're like most people who rely on a car to get to work, bring the kids to school and live your everyday life, you'll need a rental car as soon as possible.
 Below we've listed out how you can get a rental car from an insurance claim.

 First things first, though, whose insurance is actually responsible for paying for the rental car?

-Does my insurance cover it or the other driver’s insurance?
+Does my insurance cover the rental car, or does the other driver's insurance?

 This is often called something along the lines of rental reimbursement coverage or rental car coverage.

 However, it might be a good idea to have a rental car insurance policy.
 This ensures that you can afford a rental car, whether the accident was your fault or not.

 How do I get rental reimbursement from the at-fault driver’s insurance company?